colomemaria/community-paper/README.md

 ### Getting raw data

+WHY DO WE HAVE THE RAW DATA SECTION IN THE END HERE???
+IF YOU HAVE NOT YET GIVEN A LINK TO THE RAW DATA, DO IT IN THE VERY BEGINNING, PLEASE.
+ALSO IT WOULD BE GOOD IF YOU MADE IT CLEAR FOR EACH DOWNLOAD LINK YOU PUT WHETHER IT IS THE ORIGINAL RAW DATA FROM THE PAPERS OR THE OUTPUT FILES AFTER OUR PREPROCESSING.
+I AM A BIT CONFUSED HERE.
 You can download the raw data to `/data/$dataset/raw_data` folder by running the below command.
 You can also visit the link here XXX_zenodo_link and download preprocessed files.

 - Download raw data into` /data/$dataset/raw_data` directory